 The decision as to who is dependent is not made by the French authorities, but by your country of origin.
 Some local health authorities in France have been known to contest dependency status, but the cases have been rare, and generally not upheld.

-In the event that the holder of an S1 dies before their 'dependent' younger spouse reaches retirement age, then the surviving partner will continue to retain health cover through the S1 for 12 months.
+In the event that the holder of an S1 dies before their 'dependant' younger spouse reaches retirement age, then the surviving partner will continue to retain health cover through the S1 for 12 months.

 However, use of this arrangement may not be necessary, as you would normally be granted automatic and permanent access into the French health system through 'accident of life' provisions.
 You can read more about this rule at Health Cover for Early Retirees.

-On this basis, a dependent younger spouse of a retired person should always be able to obtain State health cover in France.
+On this basis a dependent younger spouse of a retired person should always be able to obtain State health cover in France.

-If one of partners to a household works or is in business in France, while the other is retired and in receipt of a State Pension, then three possible scenarios open up, with the rules a little unclear and application of the rules varied.
+If one of partners in a household works or is in business in France, while the other is retired and in receipt of a State Pension, then three possible scenarios open up, with the rules a little unclear and application of the rules varied.

 The first is and most likely approach is for the retired partner to obtain cover through an S1, while the other partner continues to be affiliated to the health system through their business or employment.

 The second is that the local health authority accept both being insured through the S1.
 We consider this scenario unlikely (but not inconceivable) as the S1 is for use by retired persons living abroad in Europe.
 It is incompatible with a professional activity.

-The third is where the local health authority in France insist that both be insured through the employment or business.
+The third is where the local health authority in France insists that both be insured through the employment or business.
 However, it is questionable whether the French authorities could insist on this approach.
 Indeed it would not be financially advantageous for them to do so, as with separate insurance for each partner they receive two insurance premiums, one paid by the social security agency of the S1 recipient and the other directly by the business owner.

 Next: Early Retirees